 - Download automatic_restore_point.zip, unzip and extract the enclosed VBScript file to your C:\Windows directory.

 taskschd.msc) and click Create Task… in the Actions pane.

 - Type the name and description for the task.

-- Click Change User or Group…, type SYSTEM and press ENTER.
-This makes the task to run under the Local System account.
+- Click Change User or Group…, type SYSTEM, and press ENTER.
+This makes the task run under the Local System account.

 - Enable Run with highest privileges checkbox.

 - Select Windows 10 in the Configure for: drop-down list box.